Russell-Alykov/Russell-Alykov/README.md

 Junior Data Analyst.

 **ABOUT_**<br/>
-On my way to become Python-Jedi.
+On my way to become Python-Jedi.<br/>
-I enjoy to dive into the data and find patterns.
+I enjoy to dive into the data and find patterns.<br/>
-Also like solving tasks related to Statistics and A/B testing.
+Also like solving tasks related to Statistics and A/B testing.<br/>
 Love Data Science.

 **PROJECTS_**<br/>